Grammarly vs Windsurf: Which is Better in 2026?

 Choose Grammarly if you need:

-- ✓ Students checking essays for grammar and plagiarism
+- ✓ Students and academics checking papers for clarity and plagiarism

 Choose Windsurf if you need:

-- ✓ Developers refactoring code across multiple files
+- ✓ Software developers refactoring code across multiple files

 Switching Between Them